CUH Logo

 Who is the leaflet for?

-What is teledermatology?
+What is Teledermatology?

-Only lesions stated on your GP referral letter will be photographed – this service is not for whole body skin checks.
+Teledermatology is the use of a special, high-quality camera to take photographs of your skin problem.
+Your photographs will be reviewed by a Dermatologist who will decide on the best course of action.
+Only lesions stated on your GP referral letter will be photographed - this service is not for whole body skin checks.
 If there are additional lesions you would like to be assessed you would need to raise this with your GP.

-How does a teledermatology clinic appointment work?
+How does a Teledermatology clinic appointment work?

 What happens at my appointment?